Breakdown Of A Poker Round

 The final betting round

-After the last card is dealt, players have a new chance to place their bets before their hands are compared.
+After the last card is dealt, players can place their bets before their hands are compared.
 If two players remain and one folds during this phase, the winning player can choose whether or not he wants to show his hole cards.

 Wins are paid